courselab/sys-our-syssoft-project/CONTRIBUTING.md

   ...
  ```

+ Purpose indication in commit messages is suggested, but not mandatory.

  If it helps to understand the context, do not refrain from adding a
  paragraph further explaining the commit.

  OTHER CONVENTIONS

- We intend to adhere to Keep a ChangeLog [5] in a near future.
+ Compliance to Keep a ChangeLog [5] is under consideration.

  References